ashi-bandara/Selenium-Automation-Testing-Flight-Reservation/README.md

 This repository contains a Selenium Java program (`Example2.java`) for automating a flight reservation process.
 The program utilizes the ChromeDriver located in the `drivers` folder.

+## Article on Medium

+I've also authored a comprehensive Medium article detailing this setup process.
+If you prefer a more in-depth guide with explanations and visuals, check out the article [here](https://medium.com/@AshiBandara/setting-up-selenium-testing-environment-on-macos-with-maven-and-intellij-479b4c43297a).

 ## System Information
 >**Operating System:** MacOS Sonoma version 14.2.1
 >